View (and order) a free copy of the Stevens Point Area's official visitors guide.

 Top

-• Bring the whole team or just the family and head to any of the three bowling alleys in the area:
+• Bring the whole team or just the family and head to any of the bowling alleys in the area:

 • Skipps: Full-service bowling alley with a bar and grill and batting cages in the upstairs level.